Melzar/onion-architecture-boilerplate/README.md

             node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"

 ### HOW TO RUN LOCALLY

 1. Follow `SETUP` section first and install `PREREQUISITIES`
 2. `Yarn install` - installing dependencies
 3. `Yarn dev` - run app with watch and rebuild

+### WORKING WITH DATABASE

+1. To prepare database with latest migrations run `yarn db:reload`, it also removes all data from db and recreates it.
+Useful when playing with seed data.
+2. To seed database run `yarn db:seed`
+2. To generate migration based on changes in entity object run `yarn db:generate <my_migration_name>`

 ### SWAGGER